 Guarda is one of those tiny Swiss villages that you are completely happy to find and explore.
-It is a tiny village in the middle of Swiss Alps with old Swiss architecture and stunning views to the Alps.
-It kind reminds me of two other hidden treasures of Swiss Alps: Indemini and Soglio.
+It is a tiny village in the middle of the Swiss Alps with old Swiss architecture and stunning views of the Alps.
+It kind of reminds me of two other hidden treasures of the Swiss Alps – Indemini and Soglio.

-Let us explore this beautiful village: how to get there, some Guarda facts and what to do once you are there.
+Let us explore Guarda village and learn how to get there, some Guarda facts, and what to do once you are there.

 What is very cool about Guarda, is that you can reach it by train.

-There are quite often trains going this direction from Chur city.
-If you are leaving to Guarda from Zürich, you will need about 2h 30 minutes: you will have to change trains in before mentioned Chur.
+There are quite often trains to go in this direction from Chur city.
+If you are leaving for Guarda from Zürich, you will need about 2h 30 minutes and you will have to change trains in the before-mentioned Chur.

-You can go there with a car: you are going to have a very nice drive to there, especially once you get closer to the Swiss Alps.
+You can go there by car: you are going to have a very nice drive there, especially once you get closer to the Swiss Alps.

 If you are going there in winter, you will have to use the car train from Klosters (pretty close to Davos) as Flüelapass is closed in winter.